liushuochen/gotable/README.md

 ```

 - Set default value
-<p>By default, the default value for all heads is an empty string.</p>
+By default, the default value for all heads is an empty string.

 ```go
 func (tb *Table) SetDefault(h string, defaultValue string)